cockroachdb/docs/recommended-production-settings.md

 ## Cache Size

-If you run multiple applications on the same machine as a CockroachDB node, you might consider manually setting the cache size instead of using the default 25% of the available disk space.
+If you run multiple applications on the same machine as a CockroachDB node, you might consider manually setting the cache size instead of using the default 25% of available memory.

 To manually set the limit of the cache size, start the node using the [`--cache` flag](start-a-node.html#flags).
 For example, the following command limits a node's cache to 5GB: